-Figure 143.
+Figure 141.
 The Advanced / Routing page.

-To create a new route, click the ADD button.
+To specify a new route, click the ADD button (+).

-Figure 144.
+Figure 142.
 The window for adding a new route.

-Parameter Description Protocol A protocol that the route will use.
+Parameter Description Protocol An IP version.
 Interface From the drop-down list, select an interface through which the destination network can be accessed.
 If you have selected the Auto value, the router itself sets the interface on the basis of data on connected networks.
 Destination network A destination network to which this route is assigned.
 You can specify an IPv4 or IPv6 address.
 You can specify an IPv6 address (2001:db8:1234::1) or an IPv6 address with a prefix (2001:db8:1234::/64).
 Destination netmask For IPv4 protocol only.
 The destination network mask.
 Gateway An IP address through which the destination network can be accessed.
 Metric A metric for the route.
 The lower the value, the higher is the route priority.
 Optional .